2019 Online Advertising vs Traditional Advertising Statistics.

 While TV ad spending has tapering off, it has still increased overall while digital has expanded.

 What does this shift to online advertising mean for businesses and advertising agencies?

 TV can still be a viable option for companies, however, my prediction is the TV space will primarily be for mass market consumers and brand awareness.
-While TV does have some local channels as well as some targeting (targeting children’s cereals before cartoons), it pales in comparison of the amount of targeting, tracking and tracking that online platforms allow.
+While TV does have some local channels as well as some targeting (for example, showing ads for children’s cereals before cartoons), it pales in comparison to the amount of targeting, tracking and tracking that online platforms allow.